Visa policy of Zimbabwe: Visa on arrival

 The visa is valid for 30 days (for business and tourist trips).
 Extension of stay is possible for up to 90 days if the purpose is tourism.

-Electronic Visa (e-Visa)
+Electronic visa (e-Visa)

-Foreign citizens, except those eligible for visa exemption and visa on arrival, can apply for all types of visas (tourist, business, resident and study visas) online through the Zimbabwe Department of Immigration's e-Visa system.
+Foreign citizens can apply for all types of visas (tourist, business, resident and study visas) online through the Zimbabwe Department of Immigration's e-Visa system.
 Visa fee can be paid online or on arrival.
 It takes an average of two working days to obtain an e-Visa.
 However the period may vary due to a number of factors.
 The e-Visa is valid for 3 months from the date of issue.

 It may be used to enter at one of the following crossings: